libAtoms/pymatnest/README.md

 ``python make_thermal_average_xrd_rdfd_lenhisto.py -fn traj.extxyz -Ts "600 800 1000" -nc 8 -nw 1920 -sn "bcc fcp hcp" -sc "test_struc_1.xyz test_struc_2.xyz``

-- fn is the file name. traj.extxyz can be a combined or a single trajectory.
+- ``-fn`` is the file name. traj.extxyz can be a combined or a single trajectory.
-- Ts are the different temperatures (which are transformed to integers) in the format "T_1 T_2 ...
+- ``-Ts`` are the different temperatures (which are transformed to integers) in the format "T_1 T_2 ...
 T_N-1 T_N".
-- nc is the number of culled walkers per iteration.
+- ``-nc`` is the number of culled walkers per iteration.
-- nw is the number of walkers.
+- ``-nw`` is the number of walkers.
-- sn are the names of structures (defined in misc_calc_lib.py) for xrd spectrum identification in format 'struc_name_1 struc_name_2 ... struc_name_N-1 struc_name_N'.
+- ``-sn`` are the names of structures (defined in misc_calc_lib.py) for xrd spectrum identification in format 'struc_name_1 struc_name_2 ... struc_name_N-1 struc_name_N'.
 Only works for single species configurations.
-- sc are the paths to the '.extxyz'/'.xyz' files of reference structures in format 'path_1 path_2 ... path_N-1 path_N'.
+- ``-sc`` are the paths to the ``.extxyz``/``.xyz`` files of reference structures in format 'path_1 path_2 ... path_N-1 path_N'.

 The following variables set in the script may be intersting:

 **significant_part**

-The parameter "significant_part" controls how much of the sampled structures we actually consider.
-It follows the name "_signifpart_" in the filename.
+The parameter ``significant_part`` controls how much of the sampled structures we actually consider.
+It follows the name ``_signifpart_`` in the filename.
 For example, if it was set to 0.25 we would only consider the ca 25% most likely structures.
 (Due to discrete weight steps, this number is not exact.)
-The default value of "significant_part" is 0.95.
+The default value of ``significant_part`` is 0.95.
 This ignores irrelevant structures and especially excludes high volume systems when we consider the solid phases.
 (To speed up the calculations one could go lower, but without further experimentation, no clear recommendations can be made with regards to this.)

 **do_rdfd**